 A cigar is not a cigarette, and that is why you need to learn how to properly cut a cigar before you can enjoy your smoking hobby.
 Yeah, that is the fun part of cigars; you just have to learn to cut like pros!
-Cutting a cigar, like the black and mild, might appear complicated, but it’s not; it takes knowing the procedure and use the right cutting tool.
+Cutting a cigar, like the black and mild, might appear complicated, but it’s not; it takes knowing the procedure and using the right cutting tool.

-At Windy City cigar, we delight in educating our audience to learn more about smokes so you can adequately understand your past time.
+At Windy City cigar, we delight in educating our audience to learn more about smoking so you can adequately understand your past time.
 In this short guide on how to properly cut a cigar, we will introduce you to a process that will make even the uninitiated in cigar be able to cut a cigar neatly and fast.
 But first, permit me to introduce you to the tool you will need for cutting; different types of cigar cutters.

 Introducing cigar cutters

 If it’s your first time visiting Windy City Cigar smoker’s resource page, you can pay a quick visit to our cigar tools page to see the various cigar cutters we have.
-I know you will love it as we bring industry best cigar cutters for your easy pick.
+I know you will love it as we bring the industry’s best cigar cutters for your easy pick.
 Always remember that if it’s not quality and desirable, we will not bring it to you.

-- There are two types of guillotine cutters called single blade and double blade.
+- There are two types of guillotine cutters called a single blade and double blade.
 These are by far the commonest of all cigar cutters, and you will find them from real cigar aficionados.
 Guillotine cutters cut a cigar from both sides to give a clean, no skimp cut.

 - Cigar Punch.
 This cutter is like a bullet and will punch a hole at the end of the cigar.
-This mode of cut is less destructive of a cigar as it allows a smoker to attach a chain key to the cigar to prevent accidental drop off the finger.
+This mode of cut is less destructive to a cigar as it allows a smoker to attach a chain key to the cigar to prevent accidental drop off the finger.
 This is the best cutter for black and mild cigars and Parejo (Rounded) Cigar.

 - V-Cut.
 Not so much around, although a few cigar enthusiasts still use it.
 This cutter features a wedge of the blade which cuts a V out of the cigar head.
-This shape is also called cat’s eye.
+This shape is also called a cat’s eye.

 - Cigar Piercer.
 These are special scissors made from high-grade steel that cut cigars very neatly.
-However, this cutter needs learning and not so easy for most cigar smokers.
+However, this cutter needs learning and is not so easy for most cigar smokers.